DSLeonard-coding/VolumeBuilders/README.md

             ->ForceSolid(true)
             ->SetPhysOffset({0, 0, -200})
             ->PlaceAndFork()
-            ->SetColor(1, 0, 0) // but the copy still shares logical volume so they are now ALL red.
+            ->SetColor(1, 0, 0) // but the fork still shares logical volume so they are now ALL red.
             ->StackPhysRotation(G4RotationMatrix().rotateY(-90.0 * deg))
             ->MakePlacement()
             // but we can clone only the Final solid, and rebuild LV with new color: